pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 - if there's multiple input lifetimes but one of them is `&self` or `&mut self` then the lifetime of `self` is applied to all output refs
 - otherwise output lifetimes have to be made explicit

-That's a lot to take in so lets look at some examples:
+That's a lot to take in so let's look at some examples:

 ```rust
 // elided